-- C.1 There is currently no professional qualification or regulatory system for PODEs.
-The following are recommendations regarding regulation, indemnity insurance, standards and competencies. - C.2 PODEs come from a range of professional backgrounds and have varying professional affiliations.
-These include: - Actuaries who are members of and are regulated by the Institute and Faculty of Actuaries (IFoA). - Actuaries who are not members of the IFoA and who therefore fall outside their regulatory system.56 - Independent Financial Advisers (IFAs) who are regulated by the Financial Conduct Authority (FCA) and approved to practice by the Chartered Insurance Institute and/ or the Chartered Institute for Securities & Investment. - Financial Planners and former Financial Advisers who are not regulated by the FCA. - Managers of regulated or unregulated actuaries, not themselves actuaries. - Members of the Academy of Experts or the Expert Witness Institute, which are not professional bodies but have codes of practice and complaints procedures. - Others who do not fall into any of the above categories, but hold themselves out as having, possibly with good justification, the necessary knowledge and expertise to carry out PODE work. - C.3 The PAG was divided as to whether best practice would suggest that PODEs should be members of an appropriate professional body.
-The Institute of Actuaries, the Chartered Insurance Institute and the Chartered Institute for Securities & Investment were identified as the three relevant professional bodies.
-It was
+There is currently no professional qualification or regulatory system for PODEs.
+The following are recommendations regarding regulation, indemnity insurance, standards and competencies.
+Not all PODEs provide expert reports for the courts but may provide other support such as acting as a shadow expert or helping with implementation of Pension Sharing Orders.

+- C.2 PODEs come from a range of professional backgrounds and have varying professional affiliations.
+These include: - actuaries who are members of and are regulated by the Institute and Faculty of Actuaries (IFoA); - actuaries who are not members of the IFoA and who therefore fall outside its regulatory system;90 - Independent Financial Advisers (IFAs) who are regulated by the Financial Conduct Authority (FCA) and approved to practice by the Chartered Insurance Institute and/ or the Chartered Institute for Securities & Investment; - Financial Planners and former Financial Advisers who are not regulated by the FCA;

-- noted that the calculations provided by an IFA may not fall into the scope of 'regulated advice' and that this should be noted by the PODE if it is the case. - C.4 The advantages of belonging to a professional body include:- - Being recognised by peers as competent to carry out actuarial work/financial advisory work - Being subject to rules of professional conduct - Being subject to disciplinary proceedings for breach of those rules - Being insured in respect of a professional negligence claim that might arise. - C.5 The disadvantages of requiring belonging to a professional body include:- - Not necessarily relevant to the work being carried out - A concern that such a requirement could exclude competent experts in a context where there are not many experts available - Such a requirement would increase the costs of expert reporting without necessarily ensuring sufficient compensating benefits in expertise - C.6 Such membership can not be a legal or mandatory requirement if an appointed expert is nevertheless able to demonstrate their expertise to the satisfaction of the court. - C.7 Should it be a mandatory requirement that PODEs should have undertaken any education or training or obtained any qualifications?
-This would be a difficult requirement to impose in view of the range of existing PODE categories identified above.
-Further, the qualifications on offer are not especially relevant to PODE work and no education, training or qualifications are available which focus on the necessary
+- members of the Academy of Experts or the Expert Witness Institute, which are not professional bodies but have codes of practice and complaints procedures; - others who do not fall into any of the above categories, but hold themselves out as having, possibly with good justification, the necessary knowledge and expertise to carry out PODE work. - C.3 The PAG was divided as to whether best practice would suggest that PODEs should be members of an appropriate professional body.
+The Institute and Faculty of Actuaries, the Chartered Insurance Institute and the Chartered Institute for Securities & Investment were identified as the three relevant professional bodies.
+It was noted that the calculations provided by an IFA may not fall into the scope of 'regulated advice' and that this should be noted by the PODE if it is the case. - C.4 The advantages of belonging to a professional body include: - being recognised by peers as competent to carry out actuarial work/financial advisory work; - being subject to rules of professional conduct; - being subject to disciplinary proceedings for breach of those rules. - C.5 The disadvantages of requiring belonging to a professional body include: - not necessarily relevant to the work being carried out; - a concern that such a requirement could exclude competent experts in a context where there are not many experts available;

 The description "actuary" is not a reserved title and may be used by those actuaries who are not members of the IFoA.
+However, it is expected that in the near future a new reserved title, "Chartered Actuary", will be introduced with approval from the Privy Council.
+Only IFoA members will be Chartered Actuaries.
+Others will not be able to use that title.